Divy027/potdotbid-BE/README.md

 1. Sign up or log in to your Vercel account.
 2. Import your project repository.
 3. Follow the Vercel deployment instructions.

-## Contributing

-Contributions are welcome!
-Feel free to submit pull requests or open issues for any improvements or feature requests.